Chart 6- Current USA Cider Makers by-Type with “Tasting” Rooms

 In the mid-1980s along with new cideries more existing wineries and breweries began to produce cider, followed by a significant rise in numbers for all four producer types starting in 2008.

-In general, American alcoholic beverage consumers were apparently ready for change in drinking options over the traditional USA big beer brands and international wines as evidenced by the explosion in USA wineries and craft breweries since the 1970/80s:•From the mid-1970s, when California won the prestigious French Judgment of Paris wine tasting contest, wineries have opened across the nation at an extraordinary pace to exceed 8,700 in the 50 USA states (Wines Business Monthly 2016).
+American alcoholic beverage consumers were apparently ready for change in drinking options over the traditional USA big beer brands and international wines as evidenced by the explosion in USA wineries and craft breweries since the 1970/80s:•From the mid-1970s, when California won the prestigious French Judgment of Paris wine tasting contest, wineries have opened across the nation at an extraordinary pace to exceed 8,700 in the 50 USA states (Wines Business Monthly 2016).

 Although still lagging well behind wine and beer, craft cider production seems to have benefited from a similar substantial increase in alcoholic beverage consumer demand for change and variety during the last decade.